By Dr. Peter Klapper Ph.D.

 Natural Treatments for Varicose Vein

 There are several options to treat varicose veins such as diet, massage, regular exercise which encourages blood circulation and flow in legs and can push blocked blood through the veins.
-Reflexology also helps to reduced leg swelling and circulate blood.
+Reflexology also helps to reduce leg swelling and circulate blood.
 High-Knee compression socks also been used to reduce pain associated with varicose veins as well.
-Home remedies & homeopathic options including our Varicose Vein Control that offers immediate relief and improvement to the appearance spider veins and Varicose Veins.
+Home remedies & homeopathic options including our Varicose Vein Treatment that offers immediate relief and improvement to the appearance spider veins and varicose veins.